Disney World has an excellent bus system!

 - There is no bus service (only boat service) available to and from Disney’s Hollywood Studios if you are a guest at either Disney’s Beach Club Resort, Boardwalk Inn Resort, Yacht Club Resort, World Dolphin Hotel, or the World Swan Hotel.

-Disney Springs has buses to all of the resorts, but DOES NOT have service to the parks.
-If you’re in Disney Springs and wish to go to a park, you could take a bus to a resort that’s located in the general area of the park you wish to get to.
+Disney Springs has buses to all of the resorts, but DOES NOT have service to the parks, except Typhoon Lagoon.
+If you’re in Disney Springs and wish to go to a park, you could take a bus to a resort that’s located in the general area of the park that you wish to get to.
 You can then transfer to whatever type of transportation that resort has to your destination.

 What are the Disney World buses like?